Applying for counseling scholarships is the best way to afford the costly advanced mental health training required for professional licensure.

 Deadline: January 22nd

-The American Association for Marriage and Family Therapy (AAMFT) offers several scholarships for counseling, including its Diversity Scholarship for Emerging Leaders.
+The American Association for Marriage and Family Therapy (AAMFT) offers several counselor scholarships, including its Diversity Scholarship for Emerging Leaders.
 Valued at $3,000, this award is offered to ethnic minority students who are enrolled full-time or part-time in COMAFTE-accredited master’s marriage and family counseling programs in the United States to become licensed therapists.
 Graduate applicants must submit a current resume, two letters of reference, and a supervisor candidate verification form.

 AAMFT Diversity Scholarship